catalyst-cooperative/pudl/docs/dev/nightly_data_builds.rst

 ===============================================================================

-The complete ETL and tests run every night on a Google Compute Engine (GCE) instance so new code merged into ``dev`` can be fully tested.
+The complete ETL and tests run every night on a Google Compute Engine (GCE) instance so new code merged into ``main`` can be fully tested.
 These complete builds also enable continuous deployment of PUDL's data outputs.

 The builds are kicked off by the ``build-deploy-pudl`` GitHub Action, which builds and